threader/PC-Tuning/README.md

 # EVA

-A systematic & technical hardware, BIOS & Windows optimization guide
+Performance, privacy and latency tuning guide.

 Contact: https://twitter.com/amitxv

 ## Introduction

-EVA is no longer a custom Windows ISO.
-Instead, I have created a guide in hope of teaching you how to create your own ISO, optimize other aspects of your setup & overall point you in the correct direction in terms of resources.
-Nothing in this guide is branded, I have chosen to use the old project's name so that it acts as a direct replacement to the pre-made image which is no longer available.
-Please do not ask for it or trust other sources as they have been recreated with malicious content by other people
+The custom ISO from the previous project is discontinued so please do not ask for it as it has been recreated with malware.
+Although I have chosen to keep the old project's name for the new project, nothing is branded such as the resources included in the repository.

-Some elements of this guide are not directly performance related & are personal preference as I cover configuring the operating system from start to finish.
-I have tried my best to provide technical references, evidence, my own research & a valid justification to the information provided to prevent making changes that would otherwise make your system perform worse than stock but simultaneously also provide a solid baseline for experimenting with other settings in the future
+I have tried my best to provide technical references, my own research and a valid justification to the information provided to prevent making changes that would otherwise make your system perform worse than stock but simultaneously also provide a solid baseline for experimenting with settings in the future.

-The guidance is currently updated & have been tested on Windows 7 through to Windows 10.
-Configuring Windows 11 with this guide currently has major problems.
-See a full list of [issues](https://github.com/amitxv/EVA/issues)
+The guidance is currently updated and has been tested on Windows 7 through to Windows 10.
+Configuring Windows 11 currently has major problems.
+See a full list of [issues](https://github.com/amitxv/EVA/issues).

 ## Requirements